-Perhaps we do not realise the extent to which people trust appearances and disregard their own senses.
-Certainly we did not expect to fool a room full of self proclaimed wine connoisseurs.
+Perhaps we do not realize the extent to which people trust appearances and disregard their senses.
+Certainly, I did not expect to fool a room full of self-proclaimed wine connoisseurs.
 Yet the affair lies heavy on my conscience, and I wish to expunge it by writing about it.
 Names have been changed to protect the innocent.

 The whole affair was my idea.
 During a recent business trip from Vancouver to Toronto, my good friend Bob invited me to a small gathering of friends.
 “There will be a dozen people there to celebrate Mitch’s birthday,” he said.
 “Most of them have studied wines over the years.”

 About 7 p.m.
 I suggested that we pick up a bottle of wine to take to the party as is customary.
 Bob replied that the liquor stores were closed.
 “Well, have you got anything?”
 I queried.
 Bob was firm — he had no wine at all.

 “But yesterday we finished off a really nice wine, a bottle of Mouton Rothschild 1983 at $136.”